Purpose and Journey

 In 2019 with a new outlook.
 I changed the business logo, expanded the stock slowly and started to see and feel Spice Drive making small positive steps little by little.
-New Facebook groups named Recipe share with Spice Drive and Plastic Free Oldham was created and I have plans for it’s future, watch this space.
+New Facebook groups named Recipe share with Spice Drive and Plastic Free Oldham were created.

 With a personal feeling of wanting to give back after everything so far.
 It felt fitting The Christie’s was the place to start.
 After the amazing treatment I received.
 So, I challenged myself to do a skydive and with the help of amazing sponsors helping to raise £1,257.85.
 I completed the skydive on 21st September 2019.

-Despite all the setbacks Spice Drive has come a long way and I see it going further in the future.
-I was thrilled to share in 2020 a unit shop opened in Chadderton at Falcon business centre, unit E4 for 2 years before closing the doors and relocating back to my home due to ill-health.
+Despite all the setbacks Spice Drive has come a long way.
+I see it forever adapting in to the future.
+I was thrilled to share in 2020 a unit shop opened in Chadderton at Falcon business centre, unit E4 for 2 years.
+Before closing the doors and relocating back to my home due to ill-health.

-Where are we now?
-Due to ill-health and living with stage 4 cancer.
-I am back where I started, in my home kitchen with a lot more to offer and a few years experience under my belt.
+Where now?
+I am living with stage 4 cancer.
+I work within my home kitchen with lots to offer and a few year’s experience under my belt.
 With great intention to grow and reach out to as many locals as I am able to.
-From choosing to refill foods or liquid cleaning products, I am here to pack all your chosen kitchen essentials and gifts and more in our plastic free packaging.
-This small business has survived a global pandemic and we cannot thank you enough for the support.
+Encouraging foods and liquid cleaning products refills, I am here to pack all your chosen kitchen essentials and gifts into plastic free packaging.
+This small business has survived a global pandemic and I cannot thank you enough for the outstanding support.